zupta/slate/source/includes/_track.md

 latest_status indicates the latest status for the shipment at the time when the webhook is sent.
 This is sent with all webhooks
 2. In case of NuvoEx Reverse Pickup: doorstep Quality Check order, additional has dsqc object at the time of pickup cancelled (clickpost_status_code = 10) and pickedup (clickpost_status_code = 4)
 3. In case of Failed Delivery, Clickpost unified NDR status code and NDR status description is sent in additional
+4. Please make your API end point idempotent
+5. Since webhooks are transactional in nature, To insure minimal API data loss, we have retries in place if we do not get http 200 response from your server
+6. If you opt for selected events webhook notification, in case clickpost receives multiple notification from courier partner at the same time, only the latest notification will be sent to you

 ###NDR Status Codes